Urban Infrastructure Expert banner

 • GATE (Graduate Aptitude Test in Engineering):

-• A national-level exam in India for admission to postgraduate engineering programs (like M.Tech) and for PSU (Public Sector Undertaking) recruitment.
+• A national-level exam for admission to postgraduate engineering programs (ME/M.Tech) in top Indian institutes like IITs and NITs.

-• Relevant for those pursuing advanced degrees in Civil Engineering, Urban Planning, or related fields.
+• Relevant for those interested in teaching or research positions in urban planning or related fields.

 Exam NameExam Date